 There are two main types of fraud alerts you can place in your credit reports: initial fraud alerts and extended alerts.

-The initial fraud alert expires after 90 days.
+The initial fraud alert expires after one year.
 Once it expires, the credit bureaus will automatically remove it from your reports.
-After the initial fraud alert is removed, you can then request another 90-day fraud alert if you think you’re still at risk for identity theft.
+After the initial fraud alert is removed, you can then request another one-year fraud alert if you think you’re still at risk for identity theft.